 The night that we were at the meeting, a friend leaned back and said, “You smell like roses,” she sniffed the air again.
 “Really strong roses.”
 I shrugged.
 I didn’t have anything on that smelled like that.

-Later that night, Kathie began to about water spirits.
+Later that night, Kathie began to teach about water spirits.

 “Water spirits always demand a sacrifice,”

 she said in her British tone.
+(A definition of water spirits, and links to Kathie’s teachings on demonic water spirits are in the resource section at the end.)

 Suddenly, I realized that the feeling of needing to sacrifice was coming from water spirits that I had been connected to as a young person at the Ohio River.
 She continued, repeating herself for emphasis, “They always demand a sacrifice, and they love it when it’s children.
 That’s why oftentimes satanic rituals are done by water.”

-I gulped, and shot a glance at Mercy.
-“Is she hearing what I’m hearing?”
+I gulped and shot a glance at Mercy.
+“Was she hearing what I’m hearing?”

-Images of being forced into the edge of the Ohio River with a child in my arms, with the purpose of drowning the child darkened my mind.
+Images of once being forced into the edge of the Ohio River with a child in my arms, with the purpose of drowning the child darkened my mind.
 This was one reason I had held onto to such grief.

 All the pieces began to click into place in my mind.
 Part of the reason that we were going to be doing these prayers was to be free of the influence of these water spirits, but it still seemed to be for a greater purpose than just for my freedom.

-As I went to bed the Saturday night before we were to go, I realized that I needed to write a letter to each child I lostForced abortions are also commonly done to satanic ritual abuse survivors, especially when sex trafficking is also present.
+As I went to bed the Saturday night before we were to go, I realized that I needed to write a letter to each child I personally lost through either miscarriages or forced abortions when I was young.
+Forced abortions are also commonly done to satanic ritual abuse survivors, especially when sex trafficking is also present.
 From what I understand presently, one atrocity is typically tied to the other.

-, which was four letters.
-These were to my own children either lost by natural miscarriage or to those lost by forced miscarriage.
-So, I did.
-Four, teared-stained letters.
+I carefully folded four, teared-stained letters and placed them in an envelope to bring with me the following day.

 Journal Entry, Sunday, Sept.
 17, 2017

-I am up writing this at 4:06 am, which 406 means “the cross” in Strong’s con. for Hebrew.
+I am up writing this at 4:06 am, which 406 means “the cross” in Strong’s Concordance for Hebrew.
 I’ve been up for a while.
 When I first woke up a little before three, I sensed an angel in the room and didn’t feel like I wanted to move or could move.
 I heard, “There is an angel here named Clarion, and he’s come to give you a trumpet.
 Take it.”

 So, I asked him to give me the trumpet.
 I couldn’t see anything, but just knew what was going on.
 I, then, tried to move but heard “Don’t try to move.
 He’s on top of you.”
 So, sensing something there still, I lay still until the presence left.